 CICS Publishes New White Paper on Mandatory Carbon Reporting Following New Legislation

-Following the announcement that Mandatory Carbon Reporting (MCR) has now been written into law (as of 6th August), CICS, the management systems certification and sustainability assurance provider, has published a new white paper – ‘Mandatory Carbon Reporting’.
+Following the announcement that Mandatory Carbon Reporting (MCR) has now been written into law (as of 6th August 2013), CICS has published a new white paper - ‘Mandatory Carbon Reporting’.

 As of 1 October 2013 quoted companies will need to report their GHG emissions in their annual report.
 This white paper from Lucideon will help companies to understand what this means for them, covering which companies need to report, what they need to do to comply and to what timescale.